terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 <br>

-### **0 Demo summary**
+#### **0 Demo summary**

 The following diagrams summarize the result (see docx \#609 on the Gdrive for details).

-This diagram is the general diagram for S3-type demos.
+Below is the general diagram for S3-type demos.
 It shows a target system (enterprise SW) that has an AI agent added within the target.
 This agent is the only part of the 3b Project.
 An external LLM model is used for AI.

 *General S3 diagram* <br>
 <img src="/assets/slack01aaa.png" alt="drones" width="27%">